Almost half the cases of vertigo have no known medical cause

 First, what is vertigo?

-Because of its often unknown origin, vertigo is best described by its symptoms: recurring dizziness, spinning sensations, and a loss of balance.
-Put simply, the brain becomes confused, and tells the body that the earth is moving or the room is spinning, when, in actuality, it isn’t.
-More severe cases may include nausea, vomiting, tinnitus (ringing in the ears), and blurred vision.
+The origins are often unknown.
+Therefore, it is best described by its symptoms: recurring dizziness, spinning sensations, and a loss of balance.
+In other words, the brain becomes confused.
+It tells the body that the room is spinning even when it’s not.
+In addition, severe cases may include nausea, vomiting, tinnitus (ringing in the ears), and blurred vision.

-Vertigo is not dizziness alone (which can happen for a variety of reasons), but dizziness that occurs repeatedly, often based on repeated changes to the position of the head.
+However, it’s not dizziness alone (which can happen for a variety of reasons).
+It’s dizziness that occurs repeatedly, often based on changes to the position of the head.
 Vertigo-like symptoms often come with other health problems, like Meniere’s Disease, Migraines, and inner-ear infection.

 When vertigo happens without a connection to any other symptoms, it is often called Benign paroxysmal positional vertigo (BPPV).
-According to medicine, BPPV is often caused by calcium deposits in the inner ear shifting when the head moves, causing the body’s nervous system all kinds of problems in maintaining balance.
-These calcium deposits are known as canalithiasis.
+This type is often caused by calcium deposits in the inner ear.
+These deposits are known as canalithiasis and will shift when the head moves.
+As a result, the body has difficulty maintaining balance.

-So what causes vertigo in cases where the doctors can find an origin to the problem?
-According to MayoClinic.com “When a cause can be determined, BPPV is often associated with a minor to severe blow to your head.”
+What causes vertigo in cases where the doctors can find an origin to the problem?

 Vertigo and the chiropractic adjustment

-Even if you have no obvious history of head or neck trauma, there is a chance that your vertigo or BPPV symptoms could be related to an cervical misalignment.
+Even if you have no obvious history of head or neck trauma, there is a chance that your vertigo or BPPV symptoms could be related to a misalignment in your neck.